TIBCOSoftware/PDTool/regression/readme.txt

 ---------------------------------
 How to execute on Windows:
 ---------------------------------
-CIS:    Regression Config Driver Script   Configuration List                         PDTool Home Dir             Debug Version
+DV:     Regression Config Driver Script   Configuration List                         PDTool Home Dir             Debug Version
 ====    ===============================   ========================================== ====================        ===== =======
 7.0.0:  regression_config_driver.bat      regression_win_7.0.0_config_NOVCS_HTTP.txt "D:\dev\PDTool7.0.0\PDTool" Y|N   7.0.0 <-- Represents a regression of PDTool for DV 7.0 on windows
 8.0.0:  regression_config_driver.bat      regression_win_8.0.0_config_NOVCS_HTTP.txt "D:\dev\PDTool8.0.0\PDTool" Y|N   8.0.0 <-- Represents a regression of PDTool for DV 8.0 on windows
+8.3.0:  regression_config_driver.bat      regression_win_8.3.0_config_NOVCS_HTTP.txt "D:\dev\PDTool8.3.0\PDTool" Y|N   8.3.0 <-- Represents a regression of PDTool for DV 8.3 on windows

 ---------------------------------
 How to execute on Unix (Linux):
 ---------------------------------
-CIS:    Regression Config Driver Script   Configuration List                         PDTool Home Dir                   Debug Version
+DV:     Regression Config Driver Script   Configuration List                         PDTool Home Dir                   Debug Version
 ====    ===============================   ========================================== ====================              ===== =======
 7.0.0:  ./regression_config_driver.sh     regression_unix_7.0.0_config.txt           "/u01/home/qa/PDTool7.0.0\PDTool" Y|N   7.0.0 <-- Represents a regression of PDTool for DV 7.0 on unix
 8.0.0:  ./regression_config_driver.sh     regression_unix_8.0.0_config.txt           "/u01/home/qa/PDTool8.0.0\PDTool" Y|N   8.0.0 <-- Represents a regression of PDTool for DV 8.0 on unix
+8.3.0:  ./regression_config_driver.sh     regression_unix_8.3.0_config.txt           "/u01/home/qa/PDTool8.3.0\PDTool" Y|N   8.3.0 <-- Represents a regression of PDTool for DV 8.3 on unix

 ------------------------------------------------------------
 Configuration List File:  regression_unix_7.0.0_config.txt
 ------------------------------------------------------------
 The configuration list file contains the PDTool configuration property name and the regression plan file list.
-The configuration property file instructs PDTool how to connect to CIS and provides VCS connection information also.
+The configuration property file instructs PDTool how to connect to DV and provides VCS connection information also.
 The regression plan file list is a list of PDTool plans to execute.
-The list provided below will result in an execution of CIS 7.0 with the "baseline" plan files, followed by specific VCS types including subversion (svn), CVS (cvs) and Perforce (p4).
+The list provided below will result in an execution of DV 7.0 with the "baseline" plan files, followed by specific VCS types including subversion (svn), CVS (cvs) and Perforce (p4).
 If this were on windows, it would also execute Team Foundation Server (tfs).
 Lines are commented out by using a # in the first character.
 To run a short test to verify that